pixlsus/website/src/software/index.md

             <a href="http://nomacs.org">nomacs</a>
             <i class="fa fa-nix-win-osx"></i>
             <p>
             nomacs is a free, open source image viewer, which supports multiple platforms.
-You can use it for viewing all common image formats including RAW and psd images.
+You can use it for viewing all common image formats including raw and psd images.
             </p>
         </div>
         <div class="sw-entry geeqie">
             <a href="http://geeqie.org">Geeqie</a>
             <i class="fa fa-linux"></i>
             <p>
-            Geeqie is a lightweight image viewer for Linux, BSDs and "compatibles".
+            Geeqie is a lightweight image viewer for Linux, BSDs, and *compatibles*.
             </p>
         </div>
 	    <h2>Other</h2>